spinerak/refunct-tas-archipelago/README.md

 - Red buttons don't do anything in this randomizer.

 ## AP help
+- Opening the exe does nothing?
+Perhaps the version in `practice-windows-PID.zip` works?
+(This version will be the main version soon)
 - Softlocked or wanna continue a game?
 (Close Refunct) and follow 1️⃣2️⃣3️⃣4️⃣.
 - Can't login?
 If on Windows: more information is in the log file, located at `C:\Users\yourname\AppData\Local\Temp\refunct-tas.log`